 Since 2017, two teams have made up our training section, U23 and U19.
 We are committed to constantly improving the section’s programme, involving several challenges: the well-being of the athletes, the development of cycling and, of course, the success of our sporting endeavour.

-A unique model worldwide, Chambéry Cyclisme Formation allows the best French and international hopefuls to avoid having to choose between high-level sport and the pursuit of higher education.
-Today, the school and university success rate is on 79% (for an average higher education level of 2 years after secondary school) and the rate of access to a professional occupation is on 40%.
+Unlike any other training centre worldwide, Chambéry Cyclisme Formation’s model means that the best French and international hopefuls don’t have to choose between high-level sport and higher education.
+Today, the school and university success rate is 80% (for an average academic level of Baccalaureate + 2 years) and a conversion rate to professional sport of 35%.

-The model is a reference of its kind, and this year’s unsolicited applications came from 20 different countries and 4 different continents.
+The model is a benchmark and this year, unsolicited applications came from 21 countries and 4 different continents.

-It is a great source pride for AG2R CITROËN TEAM to support this great scheme and to welcome its most promising riders.
+AG2R CITROËN TEAM is very proud to support this great initiative and to welcome its most promising riders.

 General manager C.C.F.

-“For 12 seasons, the AG2R CITROËN TEAM Junior team based in Voiron (38) has supported and trained future cycling talents, in the Junior category, while respecting the dual sporting and educational project (100% success in exams).
+The AG2R CITROËN TEAM U19 team based in Voiron (38) will enter its 15th season in 2022.
+It supports and trains future cycling talent in the Junior category in line with a dual sporting and academic project (100% success rate in exams in 2021).

-In line with the values of the professional team, the structure has supported more than 132 riders, 23 of whom went to professionals such as Nans Peters, Geoffrey Bouchard, Clément Venturini and Damien Touzé.
-In 12 seasons, 12 major titles including the last French Junior Champion, Romain Grégoire.”
+In line with the pro team’s values, the structure has processed more than 139 riders, 34 of whom have gone on to become professionals, including Nans Peters, Geoffrey Bouchard, Clément Venturini and Damien Touzé.

 Team Manager U19